apache/trafficcontrol/traffic_control/clients/python/README.rst

 .. attention:: Traffic Control version 3.0.0 officially deprecates Python 2.x support.
 Starting with Traffic Control version 4.0.0, Python 2.x support will be dropped, and only Python 3.x will be supported.
 Users and developers are encouraged to switch to Python 3 as soon as possible.

-.. note:: This client has only been tested against Python 2.7 and Python 3.6.
+.. note:: This client has only been tested against Python 2.7, 3.4, and 3.6.
 Other versions may or may not work.

 Installation
 ============